brooklynnsouder/DigitalSystemsFinalProject/TheBasics.md

 ###### Heading 6

 2. Italic

 -Italizing text is my favorite markrdown basic syntax, and it also is probably the easiest.
 To italiczed text all you have to do is put a * or an astrick in front and behind the word or sentence such as this *Hi there!* but you can't see the astricks so this is what is looks like * Hi there! * but without the spaces.
+You can out anything your heart desires in italic just as long as you add astricks.

+*Like I could copy the entire paragraph up there and show you that I can quite literally italize anything my heart desires but I'll be nice and just do this sentence :)*

+3.